40.2

 About Lonoke County, Arkansas

-Higher incomes and improved health outcomes
+Higher incomes and health outcomes stand out

 Score breakdown